In this article, learn when the next statewide is held, how to keep yourself safe while voting, and other information on voting during the pandemic.

-This article about voting was last updated on December 16, 2022.
+This article was last updated on December 16, 2022.

 The League of Women Voters offers these tips:

-- Go to the polls during early voting
+- Go to the polls during early voting.

-- Vote during non-peak hours
+- Vote during non-peak hours.

 - age 65 or older;